WØAK DMRAA club repeaters

 Central Iowa VHF nets

 There are several VHF nets in central Iowa to check into each week:

-The DMRAA, in conjunction with the Des Moines Amateur Radio Technical Society (ARTS), established Iowa’s first D-STAR (Digital Smart Technologies for Amateur Radio) repeater system and is located in Grimes under the callsign KD0IAN.
-The KD0IAN system employs 144MHz digital voice, 440MHz digital voice and 1.2GHz digital data.
-The KD0IAN system is funded by members of both clubs as well as generous donations from the Iowa amateur radio community.
-Click here for a guide for getting started on the KD0IAN system (PDF).
+The DMRAA, in conjunction with the Des Moines Amateur Radio Technical Society (ARTS), established Iowa’s first D-STAR (Digital Smart Technologies for Amateur Radio) repeater system and is located in Grimes under the callsign KDØIAN.
+The KDØIAN system employs 144MHz digital voice, and 440MHz digital voice.
+The KDØIAN system is funded by members of both clubs as well as generous donations from the Iowa amateur radio community.
+Click here for the D-Star User Guide v1.4(PDF).

+The DMRAA maintains the WØAK APRS digipeater which is located in Des Moines at Fleur Drive and Park Avenue.
 Iowa uses the nationally-recognized APRS frequency of 144.39.
 There are numerous digipeaters and i-gates spread throughout central Iowa.

-The DMRAA maintains a packet system, located at Iowa Lutheran Hospital in Des Moines.
-It operates under the W0AK callsign.
+The DMRAA maintains WØAK packet system, located at Iowa Lutheran Hospital in Des Moines.
+It operates under the WØAK callsign.
 The frequencies are: 147.555, 145.010, 147.450, and 446.025.